Iran president congratulates Merkel on re-election as German chancellor

-"I believe that old, friendly and constructive ties between the Islamic Republic of Iran and the German Federal Republic have provided the two countries with an appropriate opportunity to expand mutual relations more than ever," Rouhani said in a message to Merkel on Monday, Press TV reported.
+"I believe that old, friendly and constructive ties between the Islamic Republic of Iran and the German Federal Republic have provided the two countries with an appropriate opportunity to expand mutual relations more than ever," Rouhani said in a message to Merkel on Monday.

 It is expected that the two countries would further improve relations based on mutual respect and common interests, he added.